Brakey-kun/DynamicOpenArchive/README.md

 This is the open-source codebase of the live portal, which is hosted at [n-informatique.top](https://www.n-informatique.top/).

-## 🚀 What it does
+## Objectives and Features

-It's a central portal where you can browse documents and assets, but instead of just being a boring file list, it comes with a complete set of widgets:
+The website acts as a central portal to browse documents and assets, but instead of just being a boring file list, it comes with a complete set of widgets:

 *   **Interactive File Explorer**: Easily navigate folders and preview PDF, Word, or other documents right in the browser.
 *   **OCR Reader (Text Extractor)**: Can't copy text from a scanned document or slide?
 There's a built-in scanner to extract text instantly.